SSENSE/node-cucumber-testrail-sync/docs/pushing_results.md

 fi
 ```

-AS you can see, we're also setting the `TESTRAIL_RESULTS_COMMENT` env variable to push a comment (containing the commit author and message) along with the test results.
+As you can see, we're also setting the `TESTRAIL_RESULTS_COMMENT` env variable to push a comment (containing the commit author and message) along with the test results.